Can We Infer Confidential Properties of Training Data from LLMs?

 Interestingly, unlike the gender property task, the BB generation attack achieves strong performance in two both modes, we suspect the reason is that the medical diagnosis properties are strongly reflected in both the patient input and the doctor’s response (e.g. Figure~\ref{fig:ChatDoctor dataset}).

 The relatively lower performance on the childbirth attribute may be explained by the results of the Generation w/o FT baseline.
+For example, the exact ratios of three medical properties from the pre-trained Llama-3 model are $1.65\%$ (mental disorder), $8.03\%$ (digestive disorder) and $0.279\%$ (childbirth).
+We observe that the pre-train ratio for childbirth is notably lower than the pre-train ratio for the other two properties.
 We suspect this is due to the cultural sensitivity of childbirth-related topics (e.g., pregnancy, abortion), which may have led to safety training during pretraining that suppresses the generation of such content.
 As a result, the pretrained model’s output distribution is likely the most misaligned with the fine-tuned target distribution for this property, reflected by the highest MAE among the three attributes.
 This might limits the effectiveness of our attack.

 \textbf{Takeaway.} Our results show that the shadow-model attack with word frequency is particularly effective when the target model is fine-tuned in the Q\&A Mode and the target property is more explicitly revealed in the question than in the answer.
 In contrast, when the model is fine-tuned in Chat-Completion Mode or when the target attribute is embedded with both question and answer, the generation-based attack proves to be simple yet highly effective.